Code-Institute-Submissions/JGibson90-MS3--Grubs-Up-_OctResub/README.md

 - Social media links

 ## Future Features
-Due to time constraints I was unable to implement these features but will include them in the future
+Due to time constraints, I was unable to implement these features but will include them in the future
 - Modal popup to confirm recipe deletion
 - Ability to see if a recipe is vegetarian or vegan